qubyte/dominion/README.md

 });
 ```

-To use with vanilla Node HTTP servers, you can spoof the `next` function with a function of your
+To use with vanilla Node HTTP servers, you can spoof the `vanilla` method:
-own:

 ```javascript
 var http = require('http');